We administer online oral certification exams via Microsoft Teams video conference.

 Experienced managers are responsible for analyzing performance and implementing strategies aligned with broader organizational goals.
 They encourage reflective practices, promote feedback loops, and implement systems that allow teams to learn from their experience by assessing both successes and challenges.

-To earn the RBLP Coach certification, you must complete instructor-led certification prep training (4 modules) and pass the 2.0-hour oral exam.
+To earn the RBLP Coach certification, you must complete four hours of instructor-led, certification prep training (oral exam rehearsal) and pass the 2.0-hour oral exam.

 During the certification exam, you will be assessed on your knowledge, skills, and experience in the competency domains below.